 Rearchitecting an enterprise website onto a modern platform.

-- Microservice architecture isolates website features into components that can be updated without impacting other areas.
+- Components that can be updated without impacting other areas

 Founded in 1971, Intralox is one of the world’s leading producers of conveyor belts and conveyance technologies, with hundreds of belt and equipment solutions and over 1,500 active patents.
 For many years, their main website served as primarily an informational resource.
 However, recent initiatives have driven the Intralox team to increase their emphasis on connecting with customers through their digital channels.
 To accomplish this, their website needed to be re-platformed to a modern technology stack that offers better flexibility to connect with other solutions and the ability to respond to business demands much faster than their previous solution.